syncfusion-content/xamarin-docs/Xamarin/SfChart/axis.md

 ![](axis_images/axis_img25.png)

-### Applying Padding to the Axis
+### Offset the rendering
-[`PlotOffset`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~PlotOffset.html) property is used to provide padding to the axis.
-The following code snippet demonstrates the padding applied to both x and y axes.
+The [`PlotOffset`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~PlotOffset.html) property is used to offset the rendering of the axis at start and end.
+The following code snippet demonstrates to apply the plot offset to both x and y axes.
 {% tabs %}

 {% highlight xaml %}